Artificial Neural Networks#

 after substitution we have,

-I selected this as a manageable number of parameters, so we can train and visualize our model, but consider a more typical model size by increasing our artificial neural network’s width, with \(p = 10\), \(m = 20\) and \(k = 3\), then we have many more model parameters,
+I select this as a manageable number of parameters, so we can train and visualize our model, but consider a more typical model size by increasing our artificial neural network’s width, with \(p = 10\), \(m = 20\) and \(k = 3\), then we have many more model parameters,

-if we add hidden layers, increase our artificial neural network’s depth, the number of model parameters will grow very quickly.
+If we add hidden layers, increase our artificial neural network’s depth, the number of model parameters will grow very quickly.

 Activation Functions#

-A activation function is a transformation of the linear combination of the weighted node inputs plus the node bias term.
+The activation function is a transformation of the linear combination of the weighted node inputs plus the node bias term.
 Nonlinear activation,

-• introduces non-linear properties to the network
+introduces non-linear properties, and complexity to the network

-• prevents the network from collapsing
+prevents the network from collapsing

 Without the nonlinear activation function we would have linear regression, the entire system collapses.